fossegrim/fossegr.im/_posts/2020-06-01-new-years-resolutions-update.markdown

 * \[FINISHED\] Pass 1000 rating on blitz on [chess.com](https://chess.com/)

-I had planned to reach 1000 this month, but that didn't happen.
-I was feeling unmotivated to play which my games reflected.
-Regardless I managed to beat my personal best [chess.com](https://chess.com/) rating by 3 points.
-It's not the progress I had hoped for, but it is progress any way.

-To fight my stagnation I will try finding a mentor who will help me for free through Discord or something like that.
-If you know anyone who will do it feel free to pm me.

-I got a mentor of sorts from posting a request on a chess subreddit and I passed 1000 on the 20th May.
-Thereafter I have been playing on lichess so as to not tank my rating.
-In the future I want to play more OTB(Over The Board) as it opens up again.

 * \[FINISHED\] Learn to play an arbitrary song on the bass guitar

 I'm still on the bass book although I haven't practiced in a while.